tommasofioravanti/sq-learn/README.rst

 .. image:: sklearn/docs/Image/Sklearn1.png
    :alt: Alternative text

-**sq-learn** is a Python framework integrating classical machine learning algorithms in the tightly-knit world of scientific Python packages (numpy, scipy, matplotlib) with the quantum world.
+**sq-learn** is a Python framework integrating quantum routines with classical machine learning algorithms such that we can simulate their quantum counterpart.

-It aims to provide simple and efficient solutions to learning problems that are accessible to everybody and reusable in various contexts: machine-learning as a versatile tool for science and engineering.
+It aims to provide simple and efficient solutions to learning problems that are accessible to everybody and reusable in various contexts: quantum machine-learning as a versatile tool for science and engineering.

-It can be used to run either classical experiments or simulation of the quantum counterpart.
+It can be used to run either classical or quantum machine learning experiments.

-Up to now in this framework only PCA and K-means algorithm can be simulated in their quantum counterpart.
+Up to now only PCA and K-means algorithm can be simulated in their quantum counterpart.

 =======
+The framework rests on the QuantumUtility.py module in which all the main quantum routines are implemented.
+It is important to be aware that the quantum machine learning algorithms that we use can be consider as randomized approximation algorithm.
+They are formalized in theorems where the approximation error $\alpha$